apache/spark/docs/integration.rst

 - :ref:`CloudSqlInstanceDatabasePatchOperator` : updates a database inside a Cloud
   SQL instance.
 - :ref:`CloudSqlInstanceDeleteOperator` : delete a Cloud SQL instance.
+- :ref:`CloudSqlInstanceExportOperator` : exports data from a Cloud SQL instance.
+- :ref:`CloudSqlInstanceImportOperator` : imports data into a Cloud SQL instance.
 - :ref:`CloudSqlInstanceCreateOperator` : create a new Cloud SQL instance.
 - :ref:`CloudSqlInstancePatchOperator` : patch a Cloud SQL instance.
 - :ref:`CloudSqlQueryOperator` : run query in a Cloud SQL instance.